froggie3/NJVA-Scraping/readme.md

     (Note that older threads archive than ★65 (whose titles are different from the latest one) are already downloaded as `target/nanj_1-65.json`, so you do not have to re-download)

-    __UPDATE: The option `--json` was removed since this command itself let you prepare everything you need to obtain JSON archives in the next step.__

     ```bash
     python ./src/scrape.py --json ./target/latest.json
     ```